-Unless previously redeemed, or purchased and cancelled as provided herein, the Issuer will redeem each 2017 Note at its principal amount on 17 July 2017 and each 2019 Note at its principal amount on 17 July 2019.
+Unless previously redeemed, or purchased and cancelled as provided herein, the Issuer will redeem each 2017 Note at its principal amount on 17 July 2019.
 At any time, on giving not less than 30 nor more than 60 days' notice to the Noteholders (as defined in the Terms and Conditions) (which notice shall be irrevocable), the Issuer may redeem the Notes in whole, but not in part, at their principal amount together with interest accrued to the date fixed for redemption, if, immediately before giving such notice, the Issuer satisfies the Trustee that the Issuer or the Guarantor has or will become obliged to pay Additional Amounts (as defined in the Terms and Conditions) as a result of any change in, or amendment to, the laws or regulations of a Relevant Taxing Jurisdiction (as defined in the Terms and Conditions) or any political subdivision or any authority thereof or therein having power to tax, and such obligation cannot be avoided by the Issuer or the Guarantor taking reasonable measures available to it.
-At any time following the occurrence of a Change of Control Triggering Event (as defined in the Terms and Conditions), each Noteholder's option, to require the Issuer to redeem all but not some only of such Noteholder's sortion, the Issuer to redeem all but not some only of such Noteholder's Notes on the Put Settlement Date.
-See "Terms and Conditions of the 2017 Notes - Redemption and Purchase" and "Terms and Conditions of the 2019 Notes - Redemption and Purchase".
+At any time following the occurrence of a Change of Control Triggering Event (as defined in the Terms and Conditions), each Noteholder will have the right, at such Noteholder's option, to require the Issuer to redeem all but not some only of such Noteholder's Notes on the Put Settlement Date (as defined in the Terms and Conditions of the 2017 Notes - Redemption and Purchase" and "Terms and Conditions of the 2019 Notes - Redemption and Purchase".